gcohara/branigan/README.md

 Branigan has a command line interface only, and needs to be run with `sudo`.
 This was chosen deliberately to avoid the complications of Linux GUIs.
 Also, the average GNU/Linux user tends to be more confident with using a terminal.

-The simplest way to use Branigan is first by creating a blocklist in your home directory:
+The simplest way to use Branigan is first by creating a blocklist in the branigan directory (a default sample blocklist is included):
 ```
-touch ~/.braniganblocklist
+touch branigan-blocklist
 ```

 Then add your sites to this blocklist, for example: